 DIGITAL MUSIC PRODUCTION

-Work with Ben from Community Albums, who have a passion for giving people a voice and creating positive change in the lives of individuals and communities.
-They do this by devising and delivering bespoke projects and programmes for those wanting to use music and media to develop people and give communities a voice.
+Work with Ben from Community Albums, who have a passion for giving people a voice and creating positive change in the lives of individuals.
+You will work on our digital production software using vocals and/or instruments to produce your own songs.

 DIGITAL MUSIC PRODUCTION (open to all) Wednesday 4.15-5.15 £35 for 10 sessions